k8s-platform-hub/hello-haskell-spock/README.md

 You can try out these in the `API EXPLORER` tab of the `api console`.
 To learn more, check out our [docs](https://docs.hasura-stg.hasura-app.io/0.15/manual/users/index.html)

-## Custom Service
+## Custom Micromicroservice

 There might be cases where you might want to perform some custom business logic on your apis.
 For example, sending an email/sms to a user on sign up or sending a push notification to the mobile device when some event happens.
-For this, you would want to create your own custom service which does these for you on the endpoints that you define.
+For this, you would want to create your own custom microservice which does these for you on the endpoints that you define.

-This quickstart comes with one such custom service written in Haskell using the Spock framework.
+This quickstart comes with one such custom microservice written in Haskell using the Spock framework.
 Check it out in action at `https://app.cluster-name.hasura-app.io` .
 Currently, it just returns a JSON response of "Hello World" at that endpoint.

-In case you want to use another language/framework for your custom service.
-Take a look at our docs to see how you can add a new custom service.
+In case you want to use another language/framework for your custom microservice.
+Take a look at our docs to see how you can add a new custom microservice.

 ## Migrate from an existing project

 If you have an existing ASP.NET app and would like to migrate it to Hasura:

-- Replace the `services/app/app` directory with your app directory.
+- Replace the `microservices/app/app` directory with your app directory.
 - Ensure that the structure of the directory is coherent with the current structure.
 - `git add . && git commit -m "Migration Commit"`
 - `git push hasura master`